Confluent Cloud API and Confluent CLI for Custom Connectors¶

 --documentation-link

 : You can include a URL for documentation users need to reference for the connector.
-This URL will be displayed for users configuring a connector using the plugin.--sensitive_properties
+This URL is displayed for users configuring a connector using the plugin.--sensitive_properties

 : A sensitive property is a connector configuration property that must be hidden after a user enters the property value when setting up connector.
 For more information about sensitive properties, see Uploading and launching the connector.